macatak/opensearch-/alerting/README.md

 ### Python Webhook Receiver
 - Set up a simple Python webhook so we have a place to send Alerts
   - Navigate to [Python Webhook](https://github.com/macatak/python/blob/master/webhookRecv.py), download and run the code in a terminal window
-  - This will run a Flask webhook on 127.0.0.1:5000 that will echo any text or ctx values passed
+  - This will run a Python Flask webhook on 127.0.0.1:5000 that will echo any text or ctx values passed
+    - Does require Pyhon Flask package to be installed
   - Open this in a terminal and just let it run
   <code>python3 /*path to script*/webHookRecv.py</code>